The Gym Etiquette Playbook: Mastering Gym Conduct for All Levels

 7. Refrain from grunting loudly while lifting weights.

-Keep the noise down when you’re lifting weights!
-Loud grunts can be a real buzzkill at the gym.
-Sure, sometimes heavy lifting makes you want to let out a roar, but try to keep it low-key.
+Don’t be someone who makes noise and takes all the attention.
+This just looks awful.
+Keep the noise down when you’re lifting weights.
+Loud grunts are really a buzzkill.
+Sure, sometimes heavy lifting makes you want to let out a roar, and the loud grunt can sometimes push you to do one extra rep. But do not be a show-off and keep grunting for all the reps.
 Nobody wants to hear your primal screams while they’re trying to focus.
-So, keep it cool and quiet.
+Keep it cool.

 8. No filming or photos of others without permission.

-Respect others’ privacy by refraining from video recording or taking photos of them without their consent.
-While it may seem innocent to capture moments or workouts, not everyone is comfortable being featured on social media or having their image recorded without permission.
-Remember to always ask for consent before filming or photographing others, and be understanding if someone declines.
-Additionally, be mindful of where you point your camera and avoid capturing unintended bystanders in your footage.
+When you record yourself squatting your highest weights, please record in such a way that only you are seen in the video.
+Respect others’ privacy by refraining from recording or taking photos of them without their consent.
+Maybe it seems innocent to capture moments or workouts to you, but not everyone is comfortable being featured on social media or having their face recorded without permission.
+Always ask them before filming or let them know you are recording.
+Also, be mindful of where you point your camera and try to avoid capturing unintended bystanders in your footage.

 Everyone has different goals and preferences when it comes to their workouts.
-However, if you notice someone who may benefit from some guidance, approach them with empathy and respect.
-Wait for an opportune moment, such as when they’re taking a break or seem open to conversation.
-Strike up a friendly dialogue and ask about their exercise in a genuinely curious manner.
-If they express interest or seem receptive, you can offer a tip or two on form, but only if you’re confident in your knowledge and qualifications.
+And we really don’t know what mindset they have when they are working out.
+Maybe they don’t want our advice.
+Maybe they are in a rage mode.
+However, if you notice someone who may benefit from some guidance and tips, approach them with empathy and respect.
+Wait for an opportune moment, like when they’re taking a break between sets or they look like they might be open to conversation.
+Make yourself friendly and ask about their exercise in a genuinely curious manner.
+If they express interest and seem receptive, you can offer a tip or two on form, but only if you are confident in your knowledge and qualification.

 Make sure your presence shines wherever you go, especially when you step into the gym.
 It’s not just about physical fitness; it’s about cultivating a well-rounded persona.
 Showcasing discipline and impeccable etiquette not only enhances your attractiveness but also reflects your commitment to self-improvement.